PlatyPew/format-installer.nvim/README.md

 # About

+### Caution: Still a work in progress

 A lightweight installer plugin written for [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) used to manage formatters

-Formatters are installed locally into `stdpath("data")`
+Formatters are installed locally into `vim.fn.stdpath("data") .. "/formatters"` (it's usually located at `~/.local/share/nvim/formatters`)

-Created because I couldn't find anyone else who has done it yet
+Created because I couldn't find anyone else who has done it yet.
+Feel free to send issues, pull requests.
+All help will be greatly appreciated!

-Very very VERY WIP
+Also, there's no Windows support, but I am open to pull requests

 # Installation